GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

   - Comments appear on shared calculation pages
   - Perfect for explaining assumptions to clients
   - Professional presentation
+  - **No save requirement**: Premium users can add comments without saving calculation first

 ### Notes/Comments Integration
 - **Always Visible**: Notes and comments sections appear for all logged-in users
 - **Contextual Display**: Show appropriate upgrade prompts for non-premium users
 - **Save Integration**: Notes and comments saved with calculation data
 - **Dashboard Indicators**: Show badges when calculations have notes/comments
+- **Temporary Storage**: Notes and comments can be added before saving calculation

 ## NEW: Shared Calculation Page Requirements